mvr/at/README.md

   bisimplicial set' functor.
 But it would be difficult to describe the total functor on bisimplicial spaces algorithmically, because its definition involves the equaliser of certain face maps.
-So it only makes sense to try and implement consider bicomplexes and not bisimplicial sets.
+So it only makes sense to implement bicomplexes and not bisimplicial sets.
 - Running Kenzo with SBCL:
   ```
   > rlwrap sbcl